ThemisProkos/Power-System-Inertia-Estimation-Using-Machine-Learning-Techniques-/README.md

   Important: Only uncomment ONE scenario at a time.
 To run a different scenario, re-comment the current one and uncomment the next.

-   5. Repeat the proecess for the scenario 4
+  5.Repeat the proecess for the scenario 4